Office: 305 McGraw Hall

-Office Hours: On Leave, by appointment only
+Office Hours: TBA, and by appointment

 Margaret Washington joined the Cornell history department in 1988 as associate professor.
 Her specialties are African American history and culture, African American women and Southern history.
 She is one of the foremost authorities on the black experience.

 Washington’s most recent major work, Sojourner Truth’s America, was published in 2009 with the University of Illinois Press.
 This definitive biography unravels Sojourner Truth’s world within the broader panorama of American history, slavery and other significant reforms in the turbulent age of Abraham Lincoln.
 Sojourner Truth’s America notably provides a unique lens into the unlikely ascendancy of an uneducated New Yorker and former slave who became a rousing preacher, political orator and mercurial figure in progressive America.
 Choice Magazine voted Sojourner Truth’s America one of the most outstanding academic books of 2009.
 The Association of Black Women Historians awarded Sojourner Truth’s America the Letitia Woods Brown Prize, as the best book on African American women in 2009.
 The Organization of American Historians selected Sojourner Truth’s America as the best book on African American Women’s and Gender History for 2009, and awarded it the inaugural Darlene Clark Hine Prize.